ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Origin and Context

 Polymorphic variants originate from Jacques Garrigue's work on Objective Label, which was [first published in 1996](https://caml.inria.fr/pub/old_caml_site/caml-list-ar/0533.html).
 It became part of standard Objective Caml with [release 3.0](https://caml.inria.fr/distrib/ocaml-3.00/) in 2000, along with labelled and optional function arguments.
-They were introduced to give more precise types in LablTk.
+They were introduced to give more precise types in [LablTk](https://garrigue.github.io/labltk/).

 The core type system of OCaml follows a [_nominal_](https://en.wikipedia.org/wiki/Nominal_type_system) discipline.
 Variants must be explicitly declared before being used.
 The typing discipline used for polymorphic variants and classes is different, as it is [_structural_](https://en.wikipedia.org/wiki/Structural_type_system).

-In the nominal approach of typing, types are first defined; later, when type-checking an expression, three outcomes are possible:
+In the nominal approach of typing, types are first defined; later, when the type of an expression is inferred, three outcomes are possible:
 1. If a matching type is found, it becomes the inferred type.
-1. If any type can be applied, a type variable is created.
+1. If any type can be applied, a type parameter is created.
 1. If typing inconsistencies are found, an error is raised.

 This is very similar to solving an equation in mathematics.
 Equations accept either zero, exactly one, several, or infinitely many numbers as solutions.
-Nominal - finds that either zero, exactly one, or any type can be used in an expression.
+Nominal type-checking finds that either zero, exactly one, or any type can be used in an expression.

 In the structural approach of typing, type definitions are optional, so they can be omitted.
 Type-checking an expression constructs a data structure that represents the types that are compatible with it.
 These data structures are displayed as type expressions sharing a resemblance with simple variants.